cangtiandi/CS30-Major-Project/proposal.md

 # Major Project Proposal

-## Description

-Here i will describe what I'm going to build...

 ## Must Have List
--The game Tetris
+- The game Tetris

 ## Nice to Have List
--Change colour after x amount of levels
+- The colour of the blocks changes after x score
--